craigbuckler/pixdb/README.md

 | `store` | string | object store (required) |
 | `item` | object \| array | single record or an array of records to add |

-Returns a Promise which resolves/rejects when all records have been written.
+Returns a Promise which resolves/rejects when all records are written.

 ```js
 // add one record